July 31, 2020

 Depending on how you set up your employee cross training, build in both company-selected modules as well as “your choice” opportunities.

-Does it seem a given that employees should cross train?
+Does it seem a given that all employees should cross train?
 It isn’t to most of them.

 Even if you are giving them cross training hours during their normal workday, you are still asking them to put in a lot of effort.
 Keep in mind that quite a few people don’t like to study.
 Since they have a job already, they consider their studying days behind them.

 Rewards for studying help a lot.
 Yet, we have to be careful.
-There is evidence for and against using a reward system to motivate students learning.
+There is evidence for and against using an employee reward system to motivate learning.
 What does appear to work overall, though, are career-connected perks.
-For example: a course certificate or credentials that other organizations would recognize as valid; public recognition among peers; and, of course, career advancement.
+For example: a course certificate or credentials that other organizations would recognize as valid; public employee recognition among peers; and, of course, career advancement.

 In today’s learning culture, a large part (perhaps even the majority) of your cross training will be online microlearning.
 This is due to the numerous benefits.
 Since you are investing resources in this learning system, you want it to be reliable, easy to set up and use, and professional-looking at the very least.
 Check out these further “must haves”.